 The census is a detailed account of everybody who is in the country on census night.
-On 24 April everybody in Ireland is required to enter their details on a census form.
+On 24th April everybody is Ireland was required to enter their details on a census form.

 The importance of the census is that it accounts for everybody in the country no matter where they are.
 The results provide invaluable information on not only population size for the country as a whole, but also about the make-up of the population of towns, villages, and other small areas across the country.
 As well as collecting information on the age and sex of the population, a range of different questions relating to households and individuals are also asked such as where and what people work at, how people travel to work, school and college, languages spoken, disabilities, families, housing and lots more.